 The impaired cognitive functions of a person suffering from dementia become so severe over time that they affect the person's ability to carry out their normal activities of daily life in all areas, including personal, occupational and social domains.

-Alzheimers is one of the many illnesses, syndromes and conditions that can cause dementia.
-Many people mistakenly use the term dementia when referring to Alzheimer's Disease; however, Alzheimers is just one of the many causes of dementia.
+Alzheimer's disease is one of the many illnesses, syndromes and conditions that can cause dementia.
+Many people mistakenly use the term dementia when referring to Alzheimer's disease; however, Alzheimer's disease is just one of the many causes of dementia.

 - Memory loss